The SVC at Eastern Illinois University invites students to deepen their love for God and for others through works of charity and justice.

 Brochure and Applications available at the Students Activities Office (UNION 2nd floor) and at the Newman Catholic Center.

 Also the following printable versions.
+Find out in the Brochures which sites are available!

 Where are we going?
-ASB 2014 Brochure
+ASB 2014 BROCHURE

 ASB 2014 Application sites in the United States due on Feb.
 10, 2014